mohabmes/StockNN/README.md

 # StockNN
-Stock Prices Prediction Using different Neural Network Model (Backpropagation, RNN LSTM, RBF)
+Stock Prices Prediction Using Neural Network Models (Backpropagation, RNN LSTM, RBF) implemented in keras with Tensorflow backend to predict the daily closing price.

-## Models
-- Backpropagation neural network
-- Recurrent neural network
-- Radial basis function neural network

 ## Dataset
 All datasets are obtained using [pystocklib](https://github.com/mohabmes/pystocklib)